How to send money using a credit card on a P2P platform

 Transaction fees

 Some platforms may charge a fee for sending money.
-Transaction fees can be either flat fees (i.e., a fixed additional charge for each transaction) or a percentage charge on the total payment.
+Transaction fees may include flat fees (such as $0.30), a percentage of the total payment or both.
 Research the fees associated with the platform beforehand so you can be prepared to pay them.

 Fees for international transfers

 An international transfer occurs when you send money to someone who resides in a different country than you.
-If you send money to an international recipient, the platform may charge a higher fee for international transfers International transfer fees vary by platform and may include exchange rates if the country uses a different currency.
+If you send money to an international recipient, the platform may charge a higher fee for that transfer.
+International transfer fees vary by platform and may include exchange rates if the country uses a different currency.

 Cash advance fees

-A cash advance fee may be charged if the money transfer is considered a cash advance by the issuer.
-It is important to know whether your credit card issuer will consider using your credit card for money transfers as a cash advance because there may be a different APR associated with the cash advance amount owed on your credit card.
+A cash advance fee may be charged if the issuer considers the money transfer a cash advance.
+It’s important to know whether your credit card issuer will consider using your credit card for wire transfers as a cash advance because there may be a different APR associated with cash advances.

 Risks and considerations